Isobar31/ExamSuccess/README.md

-# index.html
+Exam Success website
-This is the home page of my website known as "exam success".
-It is a website where potentially secondary school students who are preparing for examinations on any subject listed on the website can practice the test.
-If they could repeatitedly score atleast 70% of the test, they are guarantteed success in their exams.
+This is a website where potentially secondary school students who are preparing for examinations on any subject listed on the website can practice how to succeed in their examinations.
+If they could repeatedly score atleast 70% of the test, they are guarantteed success in their exams.